mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ##### Using JuliaGrid Variables
 Alternatively, you can rely on the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to assign starting values based on the `power` and `voltage` fields.
 By default, these values are initially defined according to the active power outputs of the generators and the initial bus voltage angles:
 ```@repl DCOptimalPowerFlow
-analysis.power.generator.active
+print(system.generator.label, analysis.power.generator.active)
-analysis.voltage.angle
+print(system.bus.label, analysis.voltage.angle)
 ```
 You can modify these values, and they will be used as primal starting values during the execution of the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.

 !!! warning "Warning"
-    It is important to be aware that if users establish any primal starting value using the [`start_value`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.start_value) function or any other approach before running the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function, that particular value will be disregarded when JuliaGrid establishes starting values using the `power` and `voltage` fields.
-This is because the starting point will be regarded as already defined.
+    It is important to be aware that if users establish any primal starting value using the [`start_value`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.start_value) function or any other approach before running the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function, those specific values will remain as user-defined when JuliaGrid establishes starting values using the `power` and `voltage` fields.
+This is due to the fact that the starting point will be considered as already specified.

 ---